 Children make the best progress if their attendance is over 97% (less than six days absence per year).
-Children with attendance of 90% are missing one month of school per year, and it will be difficult for them to achieve their best.
-If a child's attendance is less than 90% they are classed as 'persistent absentees", and it will be almost impossible for them to keep up with their work.
+Children with attendance of 90% are missing one month of school per year, making it difficult for them to achieve their full potential.
+If a child’s attendance is less than 90% they are classed as ‘persistent absentees”, and it will be almost impossible for them to keep up with their work.

 A good education is the cornerstone for future life opportunities.
 Missing school can leave gaps in knowledge and understanding, and can also place the student at a disadvantage in both their educational and social development and, potentially, in their eventual GCSE success.

 Beyond qualifications, going to school every day is crucial for a number of reasons;